wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-15-pca1-gcloud-fundamentals-core-infrastructure.md

 You can now visit your deployed container by opening the service URL in any browser window.

-#### Congratulations!
+#### Congratulations

 You have just deployed an application packaged in a container image to Cloud Run.

 Cloud Run automatically and horizontally scales your container image to handle the received requests, then scales down when demand decreases.

 In your own environment, you only pay for the CPU, memory, and networking consumed during request handling.

 For this lab you used the gcloud command-line.

 Cloud Run is also available via Cloud console.